Vyral/base-template/_posts/2021-01-20-a-market-update--a-job-opportunity.md

 **New Year’s Resolutions:**

-New Year’s Day has come and gone\!
+New Year’s Day has come and gone!
 They say it takes 21 days to create a new habit, so by now, you’ve either stuck to your resolutions and created a new habit for yourself, or, like 80% of people, you’ve failed your New Year’s resolutions.
 Ultimately, we make resolutions to make ourselves happy, such as by going to the gym, quitting drinking, eating healthier, etc. COVID has brought so many people pain and stress, but life is all about overcoming adversity.

 {% include pullquote.html %}